nmfs-fish-tools/ghactions4r/README.md

 ## The Github action I added to my repository failed.
 What should I do?

-Please submit an [issue](https://github.com/nmfs-stock-synthesis/workflows/issues) or email nmfs.stock.synthesis@noaa.gov.
+Please submit an [issue](https://github.com/nmfs-fish-tools/ghactions4r/issues) or email fisheries.toolbox@noaa.gov.
 Bugs are always possible, as this repository is still new and experimental.

 ## Disclaimer